C-Otto/BitBook/documentation/example.md

 # Example Run
-**In the following examples all addresses and transactions are randomly taken from the Bitcoin blockchain and all ownership details are purely fictionary!**
+**In the following examples all addresses and transactions are randomly taken from the Bitcoin blockchain and all ownership details are purely fictional!**

 ![Example Run as gif](bitbook.gif)